-- EPA mandated further action at the site because of contamination in place - The site was an exfoliation facility that processed more than 100,000 tons of vermiculite from the Libby mine.
+• The site was an exfoliation facility that processed more than 100,000 tons of vermiculite from the Libby mine.
 Exfoliation, a processing method in which vermiculite is heated and "popped," is expected to have released more asbestos than other processing methods.

 The following document is one of the site-specific health consultations ATSDR and its state health partners are developing for each of the 28 Phase 1 sites.
-A future report will summarize findings at the Phase 1 sites and include recommendations for evaluating other sites across the United States that received Libby vermiculite.
+A future report will summarize findings at the Phase 1 sites and include recommendations for evaluating more than 200 other sites nationwide that received Libby vermiculite.